 DANC 309 - Dance History (3)

 The development of dance as a performing art in Europe, Russia, and America is examined.
 Attention is given to the cultural context of dance events.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: DANC 215 or consent of dance director.